Right or Wrong (Wanda Jackson album)

 Right or Wrong is a studio album by country music and rockabilly singer Wanda Jackson.
 It was released in October 1961 by Capitol Records (catalog no. ST-1596).
 The album cover says that Jackson "pours sugar over six ballads and rocks around six big beat tunes."
 The album included Jackson's hit song "Right or Wrong", which peaked at No. 9 on the country chart and No. 29 on the pop chart.

 The album was recorded at the Bradley studio in Nashville on October 28, 1960.
 Jackson provided the lead vocals and played guitar.
 Backing musicians included Buck Owens, Roy Clark, and Marvin Hughes.
-Jazz Messengers called it a "quintessential release" and a "masterpiece."

 AllMusic gave the compact disc reissue of the album (including bonus tracks) a rating of two-and-a-half stars.
 The compact disc includes four bonus tracks not included on the original album.